ray-project/ray/doc/source/ray-observability/monitoring-debugging/troubleshoot-failures.rst

 .. image:: ../images/dmsg.png
     :align: center

-**Ray out-of-memory killer**

-If the worker is killed by Ray's memory monitor, they are automatically retried (see the :ref:`link <ray-oom-retry-policy:>` for the detail).
+If the worker is killed by Ray's memory monitor, they are automatically retried (see the :ref:`link <ray-oom-retry-policy>` for the detail).
 If tasks or actors cannot be retried, they raise an exception with a much cleaner error message when you call ``ray.get`` to it.